Image

 Here are a few tips on how to make sure your hotel is decorated for Christmas and ready for guests:

 Offer your guests a special holiday package that includes festive gifts, holiday-themed activities, and a discount on their stay.
+This will entice them to stay at your hotel and make their Christmas experience even more memorable.
+You can also partner with local businesses to offer guests discounts on holiday activities or events in the area.
 This is a great way to attract guests and make sure they have a memorable experience.

 Christmas-themed event or activity ideas: